google-sites-login/Minecraft/index.md

 # Gameplay

 In the game you gather resources and build houses to survive.
-When night falls monsters come out and attack you.
+When night falls monsters come out and attack you.By default the world is first-person perspective, but players can change to third-person too.